adobe/pdf-embed-api-samples/README.md

 PDF Viewer is embedded in line within the context of the app / web page.
 To see it in action, copy the files in the ```In-Line Embed Mode``` folder to your computer, and open index.html in a supported browser.

+### Lightbox Embed Mode

+PDF Viewer is displayed on top of web page and fills the entire browser window to provide a focused view.
+Best suited for content websites, content portals and email.
+To see it in action, copy the files in the ```Lightbox Embed Mode``` folder to your computer, and open index.html in a supported browser.

 ### Local PDF file Preview

 This sample demonstrates how to render a local PDF file using the SDK.
 It will ask you to pick a PDF file from your computer to start the PDF file rendering using the SDK.